 There’s a reason why riders prefer the left foot down.
 Not because they start with the right foot, it’s because they want to avoid the greasy chain tattoo on their right calf.

-Cycling tips for beginners: Saddles sores
+Cycling tips for beginners in India: Saddles sores

 Saddles sores are an uninvited guest.
 They usually occur due to the rubbing of lycra in the area where you are in contact with the saddle.
 They are mostly caused by chafing and sweating.